-March 23, Day 4: Drive to Khao Yai National Park.
+March 8, Day 7: Morning Bangkok Area: Afternoon Flight to Chiang Mai.
 Despite Bangkok's huge size, there are still remnants of the vast marshes and swamp forests that once characterized the entire Chao Praya River floodplain that is the centerpiece of continental Thailand.
-We will begin birding with a visit to Muang Boran fishponds during the relative cool of the morning.
+We will begin birding with a visit to the Rice Research centre during the relative cool of the morning.
 We can expect to encounter a good range of open-country and secondary woodland birds, as well as large numbers of freshwater wetland species.
-Some of the birds we may come across include Little Cormorant; Purple and Gray herons; Great, Intermediate, Little and Cattle egrets; Javan Pond-Heron; with a bit of luck Yellow and Cinnamon bitterns; Black-shouldered Kite; Ruddy-breasted Crake; White-breasted Waterhen; Common Moorhen; Pheasant-tailed (uncommon) and Bronze-winged jacanas; Red-wattled Lapwing; a smattering of shorebirds, such as Little Ringed Plover and Wood Sandpiper; Red Collared, Zebra and Spotted doves; Asian Koel; Greater and Lesser coucals; Common, White-throated, and the gorgeous Black-capped kingfishers; Indian Roller; Hoopoe; Coppersmith Barbet; Fulvous-breasted Woodpecker; Asian Palm-Swift; Yellow-vented and Streak-eared bulbuls; Black Drongo; Thick-billed, Black-browed and Oriental Reed- warblers; Oriental Magpie-Robin; Siberian Stonechat; Taiga Flycatcher; Malaysian Pied-Fantail; Brown Shrike; Asian Pied and Black-collared starlings; Common and White-vented mynas; the handsome Plain-backed Sparrow; Scarlet-backed Flowerpecker; and with a bit of luck, the very localized Asian Golden-Weaver.
+Some of the birds we may come across include Little Cormorant; Purple and Gray herons; Great, Intermediate, Little and Cattle egrets; Javan Pond-Heron; with a bit of luck Yellow and Cinnamon bitterns; Black-shouldered Kite; Ruddy-breasted Crake; White-breasted Waterhen; Common Moorhen; Red-wattled Lapwing; a smattering of shorebirds, such as Little Ringed Plover and Wood Sandpiper; Red Collared, Zebra and Spotted doves; Asian Koel; Greater and Lesser coucals; Common, White-throated, and the gorgeous Black-capped kingfishers; Indian Roller; Hoopoe; Coppersmith Barbet; Fulvous-breasted Woodpecker; Asian Palm-Swift; Yellow-vented and Streak-eared bulbuls; Black Drongo; Thick-billed, Black-browed and Oriental Reed- warblers; Oriental Magpie-Robin; Amur Stonechat; Taiga Flycatcher; Malaysian Pied-Fantail; Brown Shrike; Siamese Pied and Black-collared starlings; Common and Grand mynas; the handsome Plain-backed Sparrow; Scarlet-backed Flowerpecker; and a good chance for the localized Asian Golden-Weaver.